MISP/misp-book/faq/README.md

 (Partially taken from http://www.vanimpe.eu/2015/05/31/getting-started-misp-malware-information-sharing-platform-threat-sharing-part-3/)

-### 7. All workers are starting correctly except _schdlr_ .
+### All workers are starting correctly except _schdlr_ .
 How can I fix this?

-This can happen if the FQDN of the server hosting the instance has changed.
+This can happen if the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of the server hosting the instance has changed.
 A way to fix this is to flush temporary data stored in redis.
 This can be done by logging in redis, for example when logging in with redis-cli, and issuing a _*flushall*_ command.

-### 8. How can I import data directly from PDF reports?
+### How can I import data directly from PDF reports?

 You can use a generic script called IOC parser (https://github.com/armbues/ioc_parser) or use a script published by Palo Alto to convert IOC parser output to a MISP event (https://github.com/PaloAltoNetworks-BD/report_to_misp/).
 You have also the option to select all the text and paste it in the free-text import form.

 Another option is the new [OCR import module](https://github.com/MISP/misp-modules) that can be used via the import modules.
 You will need to install the OCR software tesseract.

-### 9. I am having trouble updating beyond version 2.4.50 (stuck loading any page beyond the login), what can I do?
+### I am having trouble updating beyond version 2.4.50 (stuck loading any page beyond the login), what can I do?

 This is most likely due to the fact that MISP did not clean up expired sessions prior to version 2.4.51 automatically and relied on a site admin occasionally cleaning it up using the button found on the diagnostics page.
 Once you upgrade to 2.4.51, MISP will try to cull the table with each page load by a site-admin, which in some cases if the table has grown to extreme sizes it will get stuck on.
 To resolve the issue, log into mysql: